MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/monitoring-reporting.md

 ---
 title: Monitoring and reporting in Azure
-description: Learn how to set up monitoring, reporting, and alerts for your Azure management environment.
+description: Use the Cloud Adoption Framework for Azure to learn how to set up monitoring, reporting, and alerts for your Azure management environment.
 author: timleyden
 ms.author: tileyden
 ms.date: 04/09/2019